shdant113/webDiplomacy-GR/README.md

 These two users manage to break the 1v1 script by having a comma in their username, and unfortunately I do not know of a way to fix it in Python.
 Just remove them.
 Neither is active, and one of them is a multi anyway.

 Once the script begins to run, it should output a bunch of files into the aforementioned directory.
 Double check that they are all correct by comparing them to last month's data.
 It should be different, even if only slightly.
 The easiest way to see this is to check the last column, which shows the last played game.
 Someone should have a game in the month you're calculating.

-Once the files have been exported, the program will prompt you for input.
-Enter the year and month (YYYY-MM) of the month you'd like to clean.
-This makes everything pretty and human-readable.
-You can also do this step with find/replace in Excel or similar if that's more your speed.

 If all has gone well, you should have all the files necessary to post GR.
 If all has not gone well, you might have to run each GR file individually.
 Directions for doing so can be found below.